CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

-To debug build issues, it's often useful to start with a plain `cmake-js compile` or `cmake-js recompile`, which just invokes CMake with a few extra arguments that help it to find the Node headers and such.
+To debug build issues, it's often useful to start with a plain `cmake-js compile` or `cmake-js recompile`, which just invokes CMake with a few extra arguments that help it find the Node.js headers and such.

 When working on the addon's C++ code, you may want to use a language server like `clangd` for IDE features.
 CMake is configured to emit a `compile_commands.json`